eleda77/eleda77.github.io/docs/vocab_list.md

 **indissolubly** - in a way that is impossible to take apart or bring to an end, or that exists for a very long time

 **inhume** - to bury (opp of exhume)

+**interregnum** - a period when normal government is suspended, especially between successive reigns or regimes; interval/pause between two periods of office or other things

 **invar** - an alloy of iron and nickel with a negligible coefficient of expansion, used in the making of clocks and scientific instruments
 ### J {#header-title-10}